skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 * 5 cents
 </div>

-When writing about other currencies, follow the same symbol-amount format:
+When writing about other currencies, follow the same symbol-amount format.

 <div class="example" markdown="1">
 #### Yes